MicrosoftDocs/intellicode/docs/not-in-toc/autotraining_faq.md

 ---
 # IntelliCode team completions - automatically update IntelliSense suggestions based on your code

-Visual Studio IntelliCode uses machine learning to offer useful, contextually rich code completion suggestion, in-line as you code.
+Visual Studio IntelliCode uses machine learning to offer useful, contextually rich code completion suggestions in-line as you code.

 To get IntelliCode's starred contextual completion suggestions for your own types, or other types not commonly found in open source, use Team completions.
 Team completions [trains a model](quickstart-team-completions.md#what-happens-when-you-train-your-model) just for your codebase.
 You can also keep these completions up to date automatically and share the completions with your teammates by enabling autotraining directly in Visual Studio and/or including a task in your CI build pipeline.